hapax/hapax.github.io/assets/boring.md

 #### Acknowledgments

-As usual, thanks to J.A. for stimulating questions, and also a preliminary form of unicoding.
+As usual, thanks to J.A. for stimulating questions, and also suggesting a form of unicoding.

 #### Appendix: ordinals and the axiom of choice